 Here are some items that can help you plan your time accordingly:

 - Our office will approve or reject a completed plan submission within ten (10) business days of receipt.
 A completed plan submission refers to a set of plans that includes all documents, drawings, and paperwork needed to verify that the proposed project will comply with our code and regulations.
 If your original plans are rejected and a revision must be submitted, the revision submission will start a new ten (10) business day deadline.

 - The greater the complexity of the project, the longer the review will take.

 - The plan review is not an approval to operate your establishment.

 - The plan review does not include pre-opening inspections required after a permit application is submitted.
 An approved plan does not guarantee a permit will be recommended during the first inspection.

 Updating a Permit's Ownership

 Alexandria Health Department permits are not transferable.
 This means that a permit can only be used by the the owner listed on the permit.
 All new owners, corporations, LLCs, etc. cannot operate a facility without obtaining a new permit issued by the Health Department.
 This requirement also applies to establishments that undergoing an "administrative" change of ownership (ex: when an individual or sole-proprietor wants to move his/her permit under a new corporation or limited liability company).
-For information on how to obtain a new permit, see Existing Establishments above.

 If you are only changing the name: